Admittedly planning a wedding during COVID has become all the more challenging when the pandemic doesn’t seem to want to go away.

 You will also need to consider the hygiene around the guest book.
 Any shared pens should be cleaned.

 Or think of the possibility of a digital guest book that can be filled from home.
 For example, Wed.tv is a digital guestbook where guests can connect from mobile to wed.tv with the code you chose and send their photos and messages.
-Find out more about the service (which is currently free) from their website.
+Find out more about the service (which is free at the time of writing this post) from their website.

 And if you’re an introvert and have never been a fan of the bouquet toss, now’s the time to ditch this wedding tradition!
 Instead you could split a second bouquet into several pieces to give to the important women in your life or use the bouquet as an arrangement to remember those who are no longer with you.